stealthBS/demo1-repo/AI notes.md

 #### 🔰Lesson 1 : Introduction of AI tool [**Attach PDF]

 Use AI tools to increase productivity, learn more skills with : less effort - less time - ease, make AI as your assistant/copilot and make AI to use your work smartly & smoothly just by giving it accurate/proper prompt.
-Here we can understand something like : Google is like Library then ChatGPT is like Librarian.
+Here we can understand something like : Google is like Library then ChatGPT is like an AI Librarian.
+(Just like the *The Time Machine* movie's holographi AI Librarian which make your job easy)

 Take a moment to think about one new skill you've always wanted to grow, maybe it's storytelling, data analysis, public speaking, or design thinking.
 It also help us to learn new language, and it also help us to take mock interview so to be confident in real interview.
 Now imagine having a coach who can help you explore that skill through real time feedback, curated resources, and step by step guidance.
 That's how AI can serve as your personal coach, your practice partner, your second brain, and your creative collaborator all in one.
 Focus on strengthening your critical thinking, emotional intelligence, creative problem solving, adaptability, leadership, and communication.
 [So, ChatGPT or AI tool is a **Magic Wand in your hand**]